Vankae21/cgolf/README.md

-#A Golf game written in C
+A Golf game written in C
-Works for only Linux for now (Windows will be added)
+Works for only Linux